chuot/rdio-scanner/README.md

   * Double clicking or tapping this area will toggle fullscreen display

 * Control area
   * LIVE FEED: When enabled, incoming calls are place in the queue for playback.
-The queue will be emptied if it is disabled
+The queue will be emptied if it is disabled.
   * HOLD SYS: Temporarily hold the current call system, depending on the current talkgroups selection
   * HOLD TG: Same has HOLD SYS, but for the current talkgroup
   * REPLAY LAST: Replay the current call or the previous call if there is none playing